Table of Contents

 You can do a quick calculation and decide how you fare in the category of debt.
 To calculate your debt-to-income ratio, add up all your monthly debt payments and divide them by your gross monthly income.
 Your gross monthly income is the amount of money you have earned before your taxes and other deductions are taken out.

-If you are thinking about a home purchase you’ll want to plan ahead to minimize your debt.
-You’ll want to consider foregoing a new car purchase, or charging the new furniture on you credit card.
+If you are thinking about a home purchase you’ll want to plan to minimize your debt.
+You’ll want to consider foregoing a new car purchase, or charging the new furniture on your credit card.
 You might want to pay down your credit cards and pay off some debts.

-This is why we like to say: Buying a home is a process, not an event.
+This is why we like to say that buying a home is a process, not an event.